avarnajain/news-by-mood/README.md

 ![](./gifs/popovers.gif)

 ### News Articles
-Bubblechart using @weknow/react-bubble-chart-d3
-Pagination with the help of - https://scotch.io/tutorials/build-custom-pagination-with-react
+Bubblechart using @weknow/react-bubble-chart-d3 and Pagination with the help of the following tutorial- https://scotch.io/tutorials/build-custom-pagination-with-react

 ![](./gifs/news.gif)